San Francisco Wedding Venue

 Kitchen Facilities: prep only

-Tables & Chairs: white wooden folding chairs included, tables through vendor
+Tables & Chairs: white wooden folding chairs and rectangle tables provided

 Linens, Silver, etc.: BYO or through caterer